Aqeela66/Pizza-Ordering-App/README.md

 #### Technologies Used

 -  HTML

--CSS
+-  CSS

 -  JS

--React
+-  React

 ##### How to run this App